bhanu201556/tapestation-median/README.md

 ## Author

-Created by **Bhanu Pratap Gurjar, PhD**
-Senior Research Fellow, NGS Core Facility — National Institute of Immunology, New Delhi 📧 bhanu@nii.ac.in
+Created by **Bhanu Pratap Gurjar, PhD** Bioinformatician, NGS Core Facility — National Institute of Immunology, New Delhi 📧 bhanu@nii.a.in

 Feel free to open an issue or reach out if something breaks or you want a feature added.